Anoop0102/Hotel_Management_System_MS/README.md

 # Hotel Management System - Service Integration

-This project is a hotel management system composed of three microservices: **Hotel Service, **Booking Service, and **Payment Service, integrated with **Eureka Server* for service discovery.
+This project is a hotel management system composed of three microservices: **Hotel Service**, **Booking Service**, and **Payment Service**, integrated with **Eureka Server** for service discovery.
 The services are designed to interact with each other, providing a complete solution for booking hotels and processing payments.

 ## Overview